 According to psychologist Barry Schwartz, the secret to happiness is having less to choose from.
-In his book, The Paradox of Choice (Harper Perennial), Schwartz describes how choice ultimately leads to paralysis.
-If you've ever spent hours sleuthing for something as seemingly simple as the perfect tea kettle, you know this is certainly the case.
+In his book The Paradox of Choice (Harper Perennial), Schwartz describes how choice ultimately leads to paralysis.
+If you've ever spent hours sleuthing for something as seemingly simple as the perfect teakettle, you know this is certainly the case.

-Above: The classic Le Creuset Stainless Steel Tea Kettle is $100 at Williams-Sonoma.
+Above: The classic Le Creuset Stainless Steel Tea Kettle is $120 at Williams-Sonoma.

-Above: The High Gloss Finish Solid Copper Tea Kettle from traditional Old English whistling kettle maker Simplex is $179.95.
+Above: The High-Gloss-Finish Solid Copper Teakettle from traditional old English whistling kettle maker Simplex is $179.95.

-N.B.: This post is an update; the original story ran on September 28, 2011, as part of our London Teatime issue.
+N.B.: This post is an update; the original ran on September 28, 2011, as part of our London Teatime issue.